-Because of the sensitive nature of the underlying adjustments and qualitative information incorporated in a company's BCAR calculation, detailed BCAR output for a particular company is made available only to that company's management.
+Because of the sensitive nature of the underlying adjustments and qualitative information incorporated in a company's BCAR calculation, adjusted BCAR output for a particular company is made available only to that company's management.
 Often, a discussion of A.M.
-Best's capital model is included in rating meetings when capitalization is an important rating issue.A.M.
-Best's analysts generally are available to run a limited number of scenarios to aid management in understanding the impact of lthough BCAR originally was designed as a relative measure of balance-sheet strength, the modifications made since its introduction allowed the BCAR model to produce absolute measures of capital adequacy.
-A company's absolute capital adequacy ratio indicates whether its capital strength aligns with A.M.
-Best's "Secure" or "Vulnerable" rating categories and is based on the specific risk of a company's operation.
-In determining whether a company's capital strength is secure or vulnerable, a company's absolute BCAR is compared with the secure/vulnerable cutoff of 100%.
-An absolute ratio below 100% would be considered vulnerable, meaning the company's indicated expected policyholder deficit is greater than 1%.
+Best's capital model is included in rating meetings when capitalization is an important rating issue.
+A.M.
+Best's analysts generally are available to run a limited number of scenarios to aid management in understanding the impact of their decisions on their BCAR and ultimately on A.M.
+Best's view of capital strength.